 Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away - Antoine de Saint-Exupery

-If you are already starting to question what is, truly, needed for a backpacking trip, you are well on your way to becoming an ultralight backpacker.
+If you are already starting to question what is, truly, needed for a backpacking trip, you are well on your way to becoming an ultralight hiker.
 Perhaps French novelist, Antoine de Saint-Exupery, said it best, “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.”
-That is ultralight backpacking.
+That is minimalist backpacking.

 As the new century approached, so did a new mindset.
 Hikers and backpackers began to realize, that with lighter packs, they could increase comfort significantly, all while covering more of the rugged, beautiful terrain that they loved.
 Gear manufacturers took note, and began developing products that were smaller, lighter, and could perform a multitude of functions, eliminating the need for many gear items traditionally associated with backpacking.

 As we alluded to above, going ultralight is mostly a way of thinking, however, there a few key pack weight milestones that are accepted by most experienced backpackers.
 A lightweight pack, generally, refers to a pack base weight below 20 lbs.
 The ultralight classification is often reserved for those who manage to get their pack base weights below 10 lbs.